 Changing Shooting Functions

-You can set functions in the t tab after pressing the b button while in Shooting mode.
+You can set functions in the that after pressing the button while in Shooting mode.
 Some functions may not be available, depending on the shooting mode.
-Refer to the t (Shooting) Tab Menu section (p.
+Refer to the (Shooting) Tab Menu section (p.
 136).

 Using the Slow Synchro